Tomaszewski-Piotr/shape_prediction/README.md

 Shape prediction

-This is a shape prediction project. _Shun please provide info on what we are actually predicting_
+This is a shape prediction project that classifies the shape of nanoobject based on the intensity variation.

 **Usage**
 1. Clone train and run the code